aarushi211/ImpactLink/README.md

 - `load_vectors.py`: Script for ingesting and embedding grant datasets.

 ## 🗺️ Future Roadmap
-While the core RAG pipeline and dashboard are functional, we envision Grant Graph evolving into a comprehensive ecosystem for non-profit success:
+While the core RAG pipeline and dashboard are functional, we envision ImpactLink evolving into a comprehensive ecosystem for non-profit success:
 - **Multi-Agent Collaborative Drafting:** Implementing a "Critique Agent" that acts as a mock grant reviewer to score drafts and suggest improvements before submission.
 - **Automatic Grant Scraping:** Integration with grants.gov and international NGO databases to provide real-time alerts for new funding opportunities.
 - **Multi-Modal Ingestion:** Supporting image-to-text for scanning physical grant flyers or handwritten project notes from field workers.